 Our #1 hostel is in the centre of Palma city – your top pick if you want to explore the city easily on two feet.

-The beautiful Hostel Fleming was built in the 1930s and the building has kept many of the authentic features.
+The beautiful Boc Palma Hostel was built in the 1930s and the building has kept many of the authentic features.

 Enjoy Spanish-style mosaic flooring, original stairways and greenhouse-inspired balconies.